Opie and Anthony: 1995–1998: WAAF Boston

-1998–2004: WNEW New York City and cancellation
+1998–2002: WNEW New York City

 Rise in popularity and Norton's debut

 After their firing from WAAF, Hughes recalled that he and Cumia became "a wanted commodity" as they received offers from one station in Atlanta, Georgia, and WXRK and WNEW in New York City.
 As WXRK was already the flagship station of the popular syndicated morning program The Howard Stern Show, they chose WNEW to make it easier for them to build an audience.
 They entered a deal with the station's newly hired program director Garry Wall, who wanted them for their talent and ability to attract ratings, which required a meeting with management Infinity Broadcasting, the owner of WNEW, in Washington, D.C.

 On June 17, 1998, Hughes and Cumia had signed a three-year contract with Infinity Broadcasting, and Opie and Anthony began in afternoons from 3:00 p.m. to 7:00 p.m. later that month with Rick Del Gado assigned as their new producer.
 The show grew in popularity over the next two years to become a top-10 rated show.
 In June 1999, the hosts received a Radio and Records Achievement Award for Rock Air Personality of the Year.
 When WNEW switched radio formats from classic rock to talk in September 1999, the show held an on-air mock funeral to bury the records the station no longer played.
 The show then changed its starting times from 3:00 p.m. to 2:00 p.m.

 December 1999 saw the show's first annual Homeless Shopping Spree, a segment that involved homeless people going on a shopping spree in a mall with money donated by listeners.
 The event was stopped by security, who had the twelve contestants removed from the building.
 Boston Mayor Thomas Menino declared the segment degraded and humiliated the contestants, and that it was immoral to hold such an event on the same day the city was to do a census count of the homeless townspeople.
 The 2008 edition of the spree was planned, but was shelved by lawyers who argued it could only take place if a mall gave permission.